LumoSQL/lumosql/doc/rfc/draft-shearer-desmet-calvelli-lumionsrfc-00.md

 any given Lumion is valid or not.

-Payload Data: an arbitary binary string within a Lumion of arbitary length less than 2^64 bytes
+Payload Data: an arbitary binary string within a Lumion of arbitary length less than 2^64 bytes.

-Payload Metadata: A checksum or version number specific to the Payload Data
+Payload Metadata: A checksum or version number specific to the Payload Data.

 Metadata: all data to do with access control, checksums and version numbers for the Lumion as a whole, the UUID and more.